 What this means for you

 If you choose to fly with us, you’re making an environmentally conscious choice.
 We’re the only major airline to offset the carbon emissions from our fuel on all our flights, domestic and international.

 And when you do choose us.
 The cost of your flight won’t be impacted, neither will the performance of the plane itself or your overall safety.

 Since November 2019, 9 million customers have taken net-zero carbon flights.
-This means we’ll be offsetting 0.8 million tonnes of carbon emissions from the fuel used for these flights through the projects we’re investing in below
+This means we’re offsetting carbon emissions from the fuel used for these flights through the projects we’re investing in below

 How are we carbon offsetting?